Universal adapters between quantum LDPC codes: Discussion

 \section{Discussion}

-We present a $O(d\log^3d)$ space overhead scheme to implement joint Pauli logical measurements that allow one to implement logical Clifford gates fault-tolerantly on and between arbitrary quantum LDPC codes.
+We present a $O(d\log^3d)$ space overhead scheme to implement joint Pauli logical measurements, a gateset to implement logical Clifford gates fault-tolerantly on and between arbitrary quantum LDPC codes.
 The universal adapter scheme also finds use in efficiently connecting different LDPC codes with similarly low overhead, thus forming a useful primitive for multi-code architectures including magic state factories for universal computation.

 Our sparse basis transformation method by means of the $\mathsf{SkipTree}$ algorithm helped give rigorous guarantees on the merged code to be LDPC.
 Our construction not only provides guarantees in the asymptotic regime, but also boasts favorable constants which can encourage usage for fault-tolerant computation in the near-term: the universal adapter costs only $2d$ extra qubits and checks, and the additional checks are of weight at most $8$ (and likely less in practice).